htec-infra/container-kitchen/apps/cyberchef/README.md

 # Distroless CyberChef docker image

 ## Overview
-Nginx docker image is built on top of `htec/nginx:1.18.0` distroless/rootless image.
+CyberChef docker image is built on top of `htec/nginx:1.18.0` distroless/rootless image.
 The main nginx process is configured to run as user 1001, hence the app is not accessible on port 80 but 8080 instead.

 ## Usage